-Ground water flow has been mapped over the last 12 months and shows a pattern of very slow recharge due to the nature of the granodiorite and with a direction of flow towards the pit.
-RPS, groundwater consultants who undertake the monitoring and assessment have advised....
+Ground water flow was mapped and shows a pattern of very slow recharge due to the nature of the granodiorite and with a direction of flow towards the pit.
+RPS, groundwater consultants who undertook the monitoring (until mid 2022) and assessment have advised....

 "Groundwater at the site appears to flow in the direction towards the pit, which is acting locally as a sink.
-Considering the low hydraulic conductivity of the aquifer, risks to the receiving environment from any contamination that may be present in groundwater are likely to be low."
+Considering the low hydraulic conductivity of the aquifer, risks to the receiving environment from any contamination that may be present in groundwater are likely to be low. "